qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

 ```
 ## Handling frame rotations and frequency detunings with baking
 As you may have seen in the first code snippet in this document, it is possible to perform a *frame_rotation* within the baking,
-    which does exactly the same thing as what is done in real time (see more info here: https://qm-docs.qualang.io/introduction/qua_overview#analog-waveform-manipulations), that is it multiplies the samples by a frame rotation matrix deduced from the provided angle.
+    which does exactly the same thing as what is done in real time (see more info [here](https://qm-docs.qualang.io/introduction/qua_overview#analog-waveform-manipulations), that is it multiplies the samples by a frame rotation matrix deduced from the provided angle.
     Here you can specify a different frame rotation at the nanosecond resolution, and modulate very short pulses with those changes of phase.

  We also allow the user to set a frequency detuning similarly.
 The user can use the method *set_detuning()* to add a detuning on top of the upconversion with the IF done by the OPX.